I don't own Harry Potter, but I hope that this story is satisfactory.

 "That is enough," said Professor Umbridge.
 She walked back to the front of the class and stood before them, all the jauntiness she had shown at the beginning of the lesson gone.
 "Miss Granger, I am going to take five points from Gryffindor house."

 Hermione bit her lip as the muttering continued, but as Draco looked over at her and caught her eye she smiled, not caring who saw.
 His Hermione would never sit quietly and accept what was wrong, even if it came from a teacher, she was the type to fight and keep fighting in whatever way she could.
-She didn't care about being scared, or reputation.
+She didn't care about being scared or damaging her reputation.
 He was so proud of her and he felt so embarrassed he couldn't be more like her.

 But he was so glad he had her, she reminded him of something important, that there were still ways to fight.
 He didn't have to be scared, he didn't have to be confused, he just needed to find them.